StratifyLabs/StratifyBlog/content/stratifylabs/2021-05-09-Stratify-Toolbox-Campaign-Preview.md

 ## Remote Access

 You can remotely access your Toolbox from anywhere in the world without any router/vpn setup and **no monthly fees**!
-You just need to create a free Google Firebase project and `curl -X PUT` a configuration file on your Toolbox.
-You can then use the firebase command line tools to post binary images to your Toolbox and download trace output files.
+Do it in three easy steps:

+1. Create a free Google Firebase project
+1. `curl -X PUT` your Firebase project details on your Toolbox
+1. Post binary images to Firebase and download the trace output using `firebase-tools`

 ### What MCUs are Supported?